Testimonials

 Nuria Chinchilla, Professor of Managing People in Organizations, IESE Business School

-The world of work is changing rapidly and the office is undergoing a radical redesign to accommodate 21st century work practices.
+“The world of work is changing rapidly and the office is undergoing a radical redesign to accommodate 21st century work practices.
 This book captures these critical changes and identifies the leadership culture required to support them.
-It should be read by all managers who are striving to get the best results from their workforce in today's challenging economic climate.
+It should be read by all managers who are striving to get the best results from their workforce.”

 Professor Ginny Gibson, Deputy Dean, Henley Business School

-The nature of how, why, and where we work is changing, and this has repercussions for growth, sustainability, infrastructure, diversity, technology and much more.
-Alison Maitland and Peter Thomson's book is where every board member and senior executive should start when thinking through the best way to future-proof their organisations.
+“Alison Maitland and Peter Thomson’s book is where every board member and senior executive should start when thinking through the best way to future-proof their organizations.”

 Lucy P. Marcus, CEO, Marcus Venture Consulting, and non-executive board director

-Alison and Peter have successfully navigated the future of work to explain why this is now a critical issue for all business leaders.
-Their book is essential reading for anyone wanting to gain a glimpse of the future and understand the new world of work.
+“Alison and Peter have successfully navigated the future of work to explain why this is now a critical issue for all business leaders.
+Their book is essential reading for anyone wanting to gain a glimpse of the future and understand the new world of work.”

 Philip Ross, CEO, Unwork.com